oralecarlangelo/password-strength-exam/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## To run the project

+1. You need to have nodejs installed on your computer.
+2. Either you run npm install or yarn
+3. if NPM run script "npm start" and for YARN "yarn start"

 ## Available Scripts

 In the project directory, you can run: